 The murder of George Floyd and the devastatingly disproportionate impact of COVID-19 on Black people reignited painful but important conversations about how systems and institutions work against Black people in Britain.

 The events of 2020 may have shocked us into a moral introspection around the depths of anti-Black racism endemic in British society, but they were just the latest examples of how systems and institutions are failing Black communities.

 The Windrush Scandal, the Grenfell Fire Tragedy and the Stephen Lawrence Investigation are part of the same story.
-Now, we can add the horrific Child Q case to the list.
 So many more don’t make the headlines.

 We also see strong momentum, hope and willingness to change in all corners of our society.